-Arkansas Professional Program to Educator Licensure (APPEL) Program
+Arkansas Professional Educator Preparation (ArPEP) Program

-Each employee newly hired by the district to teach under the Arkansas Professional Pathway to Educator Licensure (APPEL) program shall initially be placed on the salary schedule in the category of a bachelor's degree with no experience, unless the APPEL program employee has previous teaching experience which requires a different placement on the schedule.
+Each employee newly hired by the district to teach under the Arkansas Professional Eduator Preparation (ArPEP) Program shall initially be placed on the salary schedule in the category of a bachelor's degree with no experience, unless the ArPEP program employee has previous teaching experience which requires a different placement on the schedule.
 Upon receiving his/her initial or standard teaching license, the employee shall be moved to the position on the salary schedule that corresponds to the level of education degree earned by the employee which is relevant to the employee's position.
-Employee's degrees which are not relevant to the APPEL program's position shall not apply when determining his/her placement on the salary schedule.
+Employee's degrees which are not relevant to the ArPEP program's position shall not apply when determining his/her placement on the salary schedule.
 An teacher with a non-traditional provisional license shall be eligible for step increases with each successive year of employment, just as would a teacher possessing a traditional teaching license.